Enable passwordless security key sign-in (preview)

 Prepare devices for preview

-Azure AD joined devices that you pilot with must run Windows 10 version 1809 or higher.
-The best experience is on Windows 10 version 1903 or higher.
+For Azure AD joined devices the best experience is on Windows 10 version 1903 or higher.

-Hybrid Azure AD joined devices must run Windows 10 Insider Build 18945 or newer.
+Hybrid Azure AD joined devices must run Windows 10 version 2004 or higher.

 Enable passwordless authentication method